 That said, if you really want to experience a ride with the old Russian car "Lada", then, you must follow a certain protocol.
 Stand by a main road and stick out your arm - palm down.
 Always agree a price before, asking in Russian language ("Skolko" - How much?), and then, if you agree with the price get in.

-Usually a fair price when travelling within the center is 200 rubles (€5/$7.00)
+Usually a fair price when travelling with them within the center is 200 rubles (€2.50/$3.00)

 The morning is usually the safest time of the day to flag down one of these cars as drivers are often people going to work.
 But if you decide to try this at night, make sure to get in the car with a friend or it will be at your own risk!

-So, when taking taxis in St Petersburg you should always agree on the price first.
+So, when taking random taxis in St Petersburg you should always agree on the price first.

-Also, they will provide you with an invoice that you will have to pay to the taxi driver at the end of the journey.
+Also, they will provide you with an invoice that you will have to pay to taxi driver at the end of the journey.

 That said, a simple fair price (with a standard car) from Pulkovo airport to the city center should be no more than 1200 rubles (€17/$19).
 However, take into account that this price does not include any extra services, such as parking cost, pre-booking, meeting with the driver at the airport/hotel with a name board, assistance and/or waiting for you if the flight is delayed, English speaking back up, etc.